in the School of Electrical, Computer and Energy Engineering

 Ninh chose electrical engineering because it pushes him to understand the hardware side of things.
 “I think future success relies on being able to produce both the best of software and the best of hardware.”Andrew N.

 B.S.E. in Electrical Engineering

-Undergraduate students will take basic engineering courses as well as specialty courses in circuits, electromagnetic fields and waves, microprocessors, communication and control systems, solid-state electronics and electrical power systems.
+Undergraduate students will take basic engineering courses as well as specialty courses in circuits, electromagnetic fields and waves, microprocessors, communication and control systems, physical electronics and photonics and electrical power systems.
 Undergraduates in the program prepare for positions as electrical engineers in industrial, commercial and government organizations.